joelouthan/Theologicus/src/ruth/ruth4.md

 ><sup>10</sup> I have also acquired Ruth the Moabitess, Mahlon’s widow, as my wife, to perpetuate the deceased man’s name on his property, so that his name will not disappear among his relatives or from the gate of his hometown.
 You are witnesses today.”

+- this was so that the name of the dead would not be forgotten nor blotted out
 - The grace of God in his law
 - The law of God is good and holy and righteous
 - The law of God does not save us